 Typical Applications

-- Refinery piping for volatile hydrocarbons (LPG/LNG), acid gas, and critical rotating equipment tie-ins.
+- Refinery piping for volatile hydrocarbons, acid gas, and rotating equipment tie-ins

-Engineering case (fatigue near rotating equipment): A pump discharge line originally used slip-on flanges to save fabrication time.
+Engineering case: A pump discharge line originally used slip-on flanges to save fabrication time.
 Within months, toe cracking appeared at the fillet weld during vibration monitoring.
-The retrofit to weld neck flanges (with improved supports and alignment control) eliminated recurring weld repairs and stabilized leakage risk.
+Retrofitting to weld neck flanges, with improved support and alignment control, eliminated recurring weld repairs and reduced leakage risk.

-The trade-off between slip-on and weld neck flanges is speed/cost versus structural durability and inspectability.
-The right choice depends on piping class, service criticality, and the plant’s risk tolerance—not personal preference.
+The trade-off between slip-on and weld neck flanges is speed and cost versus structural durability and inspectability.
+The right choice depends on piping class, service criticality, and the plant’s risk tolerance.

 Advantages of Slip-On Flanges